RoscoeEH/Emacs-Config/README.md

 - Commands for changing capitalization in normal mode
 - Delete a single char and enter insert mode
 - M-g <g, l> for different grep commands
+- Move path in minibuffer back one directory

+## Other
+- exec-path-from-shell arguments set to '-l' for performance